 Uncommon birds of the forest & shrubland:

 North Island Brown Kiwi: The brown kiwi is a nocturnal, flightless bird.
 It used to be common throughout the North Island but, due to habitat loss and predation, it is now a rare species.
-Here on the Russell Peninsula we are fortunate that kiwi still live amongst us and the population is estimated to be about 600 birds.
-Russell Kiwi Protection aims to at least double the number of kiwi on the Russell Peninsula.
+Here on the Russell Peninsula we are fortunate that kiwi still live amongst us, In 2016 the population was estimated to be about 500 birds.
+The most recent estiamte is that the population has increased to approximately 650 birds.

 North Island Weka: Like the brown kiwi, weka used to be common throughout the North Island.
 Sadly, they now exist in even fewer places than kiwi.
 Following a successful re-introduction in 2002, the Russell Peninsula is now the national (and international) stronghold of North Island weka.
 However, they remain rare nationally and are less abundant and more threatened than the kiwi.
 They are vulnerable to stoats, cats, dogs and grumpy gardeners.